Tenshiorg/Tenshi/README.md

 <summary>Issues</summary>

 - Before reporting a new issue, take a look at already opened [issues](https://github.com/shadow578/tenshi/issues).
+- Check if your issue is already listed on [Tenshis Trello Board](https://trello.com/b/nD3WzVUS/tenshi).
 - Do not group unrelated requests into one issue.

 </details>